apache/ws-wss4j/README.txt

     See: http://ws.apache.org/axis/

-bcprov-jdk14-136.jar
+bcprov-jdk14-140.jar
-    This is the BouncyCastle library that implements all necessary encryption, hashing, certifcate, and keystore functions.
-Without this fanatstic library WSS4J wouldn't work at all.
+    This is the BouncyCastle library that implements all necessary encryption, hashing, certificate, and keystore functions.
+Without this fantastic library WSS4J wouldn't work at all.

     See: http://www.bouncycastle.org/